shizhonghan80/Cell-type-INTERACT/README.md

 	--split chr1
 ```

-3.2.
-Calculates absolute DNAm difference between DNA sequences with reference allel and that with variation allel.
+### 3.2.
+Calculate absolute difference of DNAm levels between the two DNA sequences with reference and alternative alleles.
-#Example
+### Example
 ```bash
 Calculates the absolute DNAm difference for CpGs in chromsome 1 for L23